GForrow/PlantDiary/README.md

 * Implement user rooms for better plant organisation.
 * Add plant themed background to pages.
 * More consideration in page layout and font styling.
+* Ability to upload images to each plant entry.

 <br>